X

 If your taste for beer is getting a bit more sophisticated, then there’s no doubt you’ve been introduced to craft beer.
-So, what is its difference from regular beer anyway?

 In a nutshell, craft creations refer to beer produced by small or independent breweries.

 On the other hand, we all know what regular or mass-produced beer is.
-Regular beers are canned or bottled at corporate macro breweries.

-Of course, there are other factors to uncover.
-So, read on to find out all the ways craft beer and regular beer are distinct concoctions from each other.
+So, read on to discover how craft beer and regular beer are distinct concoctions.

 Craft Beer vs. Beer: Defining Both Brews

-Let’s delve a little deeper.
-Before diving right into the distinction between craft beer and regular beer, it’s a good idea to quickly review some fundamental concepts to gain a better grasp of the two categories.
+Before diving right into the distinction between craft beer and regular beer, it’s a good idea to quickly review some fundamental concepts to grasp the two categories better.

 Craft Beer

-The term “craft beer” is pretty new to the realm of beer brewing and consumption.
-That’s a little odd, considering the fact that the beer-making enterprise has a pretty extensive history.
+The term “craft beer” is new to beer brewing and consumption.

 Here’s how I would define craft beer: